Top List

 How we chose these places

-- Town size: 20,000 to 120,000 residents, so the list stays focused on small cities with enough services for everyday life.
+- Towns not Cities: 20,000 to 120,000 residents: small town lifestyle with enough services for everyday life.

 Priority Weights